JamesAlexanderHill/floating-gallery/README.md

 Layers - layer order is [3,2,1,0] (top->bottom)

-anims - they are the same animation offset by 2 seconds.
+Animation - they are the same animation offset by 2 seconds.
 Just add the anim class randomly (anim1, anim2, anim3)

+Position - Change the percentage from top and left as x/y coordinates.
+By doing this you make sure it scales properly for different windows

 ```HTML
 <img class="floatingImg layer0 anim1" src="path/to/image.jpg" style="top: 5%; left: 5%;">